 WordPress security consists of 3 major components: Technology, People and Process.
 Each of the elements has synchronous harmony with another.
 Technology would be useless without the people and their processes.

-As WordPress is an open source software, so there is a huge chance that anyone can access and modify anything within the codes.
-It clearly shows that your website is also under a risk.
-If your site isn’t secure enough, hackers can easily access your website’s core and make unexpected changes.
+WordPress is open-source software, so there is a huge chance that anyone can access and modify anything within the codes.
+It clearly shows that your website is also under risk.
+If your site isn’t secure enough, hackers can easily access your website’s code and make unexpected changes.
 Even they can completely destroy the whole website which results in an irreparable loss.

 If you rely solely on your website for your income, the situation becomes beyond description.
 So, with so many spammers attempting for unauthorized access on your WordPress website today, you may wonder whether WordPress is safe or not.
 Don’t worry, the WordPress platform is inherently safe, although there is a caveat.

 The security team behind the platform works restlessly to neutralize the vulnerabilities within the WordPress core.
 Security patches come with core updates which release on a consistent basis.
 WordPress has been patched more than 2,450 security vulnerabilities after their releases.
 Though the updated versions save your website from minor attacks, most of the time they can’t prevent strong issues.
 When it comes to your website security, there are a lot of safety steps you can take to prevent vulnerabilities and hackers from affecting your website.

 Why WordPress Security Is Important?

 According to Google, in March 2017, over 50 million websites users have been warned about visiting a website which contained malware and suspicious elements.
 Google blacklists more than 25,000 websites for malware and around 55,000 for phishing each week.
 More than 90,000 attacks are happening per minute where both large and small sites are included.